cerebris/ember-rest/README.md

  * `loadAll(json)` -- create and load `Ember.Resource` objects from a JSON array
  * `findAll()` -- replace `contents` with an ajax call to `resourceUrl`
  * `clearAll()` -- clear `contents` (without deleting resources)

+## Tests

+QUnit and Sinon are used for tests.
+Simply open `tests/index.html` in your browser to run all the tests.
+No local server required.

+## Contributions

+Please file issues on Github.
+Pull requests are welcome too.

 ## License